 We ask that you join in with team activities for a minimum of 4 days out of 7 - you can decide which days to suit your schedule.
 On other days you will still be expected to join in with domestic tasks, but otherwise, you can join group activities or entertain yourself.
 The area has some great walks and a few historic towns close by.

 We will do a mix of eating together and self-catering.
-On some evenings we'll fire up the pizza oven and others you can pick some produce from the gardens and create a meal for yourself or with other community members.
+On some evenings we'll serve a meal from the horsebox kitchen, and others you can pick some produce from the gardens and create a meal for yourself or with other community members.

 As well as the beautiful walks available on the estate we also have some bicycles you can borrow, there are some nice small villages such as Crick and towns such as Lutterworth.
 Rugby is the nearest trainstation (you would need to get a taxi as there are no busses) You can book cheap train tickets to London online leaving from Rugby.